harshil-garg/ECE458-Group-Project/README.md

 | skus | **Required**.
 List of skus to filter by. | List |

 #### Create Ingredient
-* Allows the user to create a new ingredient
+* Allows the user to create a new ingredient.
 **URL**: ```POST / api/ingredients/create```

 **Parameters**